doomemacs/doomemacs/README.md

 + If you byte-compiled Doom, run `make clean` or `M-x doom/clean-compiled-files` and restart Emacs.
 Never debug byte-compiled code, it will interfere with your efforts in subtle (and not-so-subtle) ways.
++ Check [the FAQ][wiki-troubleshooting] to see if your issue is mentioned.
++ If your issue is associated with a particular module, like code-completion, check the module's README.org, if any.

 If all else fails, [file a bug report][doom-new-issue].